meilisearch/meili-aoc/README.md

     \  /
      RL - RLR - - - - -  tamo

-Step 3: chayaline and thomas were the closest, 3 stops away.
+Step 3: chayaline and thomas are the closest, 3 stops away.
              L - - - - - 8 stops in total
             /
            L - R - - - - kero